Resources

 East Hampton Town Septic Rebate Program

-Eligible homeowners with an annual income of less than $500,000, may receive a rebate for the costs associated with upgrade – up to $16,000 if your property is located within the Water Protection District or if you qualify for affordable housing, and up to $10,000 if your property is outside of the Water Protection District.
+Residential and commercial property owners may be eligible to receive the Town’s new modified grant / rebate to upgrade to an approved low nitrogen system – up to $20,000 if your property is located within the Water Protection District or if you qualify for low-moderate income, and up to $15,000 if your property is located outside of the Water Protection District.

 Suffolk County Septic Improvement Program Grant